mozartspa/mobx-form/website/docs/api/useForm.md

 getFieldError(field: string): string | undefined
 ```

-Get the first error of a field, if any.
+Gets the first error of a field, if any.

 ---